24it078-suraj/DecodeLabs-Internship/README.md

 ## ▶️ How to Run
 1. Compile the program
-Shelljavac DecodeLabs_Java_P1.javaShow more lines
+ >javac DecodeLabs_Java_P1.java
 2. Run the program
-Shelljava DecodeLabs_Java_P1Show more lines
+ >java DecodeLabs_Java_P1

 ## 🧩 Key Methods

-playRound()
+> playRound()
-Handles one complete game round including guessing and score calculation. [aktuacin-m...epoint.com]
+Handles one complete game round including guessing and score calculation.

-askPlayAgain()
+> askPlayAgain()
-Prompts the user to continue or exit. [aktuacin-m...epoint.com]
+Prompts the user to continue or exit.

-printBanner()
+> printBanner()
-Displays the welcome message. [aktuacin-m...epoint.com]
+Displays the welcome message.

-printSummary()
+> printSummary()
-Shows total rounds and score at the end. [aktuacin-m...epoint.com]
+Shows total rounds and score at the end.

 ## 🎯 Learning Outcomes
 This project helps you understand:

-Control flow (loops, if-else)
+> Control flow (loops, if-else)
-User interaction in console applications
+> User interaction in console applications
-Game logic design
+> Game logic design
-Code organization using methods
+> Code organization using methods
-Basic scoring algorithms
+> Basic scoring algorithms

 ## 👨‍💻 Author

-DecodeLabs Intern
+> DecodeLabs Intern
-Batch 2026
+> Batch 2026

 ## 📜 License